Mosta

 Mosta (Il-Mosta) is a small but densely populated city in the Northern Region of Malta.
 The most prominent building in Mosta is the Rotunda, a large basilica built by its parishioners' volunteer labour.
-It features the world's 3rd largest unsupported dome, and displays a replica of a German bombshell that famously crashed through the dome but did not detonate upon impact.
+It features the world's third largest unsupported dome, and displays a replica of a German bombshell that famously crashed through the dome during World War II but did not detonate upon impact.

-Mosta celebrates the parish feast of the Assumption every 15 August.
+The Mosta parish celebrates the feast of the Assumption of Mary every 15 August.
 Mosta's feast day celebration is popular amongst both locals and tourists.
 The city is annually decorated by local parishioners and townspeople, seeking to demonstrate their affection for the city and its patron saint, weeks ahead of the public procession.